How to Get Out of the Military

 If walking away and venturing out into the civilian world is on your mind, you’re not alone.
 In fact, 200,000 service members transition out of the military each year.

-By the end of Empire Resume’s latest article, you will understand the ins and outs of a few ways of how to make your exit, and decide whether leaving in the near future is the best thing for you to do.
+We’ll help you understand the ins and outs of a few ways of how to make your exit, and decide whether leaving in the near future is the best thing for you to do.

 Reasons for Terminating Military Duty